esl/MongooseIM/doc/advanced-configuration/Listener-modules.md

 It makes implementing reconnection logic difficult, because an old connection would not allow any other connections.

-By setting `conflict_behaviour=kick_old`, we drop any old connections registered at the same host, before accepting new ones.
+By setting `{conflict_behaviour, kick_old}`, we drop any old connections registered at the same host, before accepting new ones.